-- 1.16 We are at an early-to-mid stage in preparing this new Local Plan.
-Overall, our approach is intended to be one which rolls forward, refreshes and consolidates the existing Minerals and Waste Local Plans, rather than a fundamental review of everything from scratch.
-We continue to gather evidence (and this consultation is part of that process). - 1.17 This Further Draft Plan consists mainly of proposed non-site specific policies as well as our currently preferred site allocations.
-We welcome your views on what we have done, and we are very open minded to further adjustments.
+- 1.15 We are at a reasonably advanced stage in preparing this new Local Plan.
+Overall, our approach has been one which rolls forward, refreshes and consolidates the existing Minerals and Waste Local Plans, rather than a fundamental review of everything from scratch.
+We continue to gather evidence (and this consultation is part of that process). - 1.16 This Proposed Submission Plan consists mainly of non-site specific policies as well as mineral site allocations.
+At this stage, the Councils believe that the Plan is now 'sound' and suitable for independent examination.
+As such, any formal representations you make at this consultation stage are considered by an Inspector, not the Councils, and should specifically address how you believe the Plan meets (or does not meet) the four tests of soundness2. - 1.17 The Councils can no longer make changes to the Plan, only the Inspector can (though the Council can recommend the Inspector makes changes).
+For further details on what this Proposed Submission stage is all about, from a legal and procedural perspective, please see the Procedure Guide for Local Plan Examinations3, published by the Planning Inspectorate.

-Status of this Further Draft Plan March 2019 for Decision Makers
+Status of this Proposed Submission Plan November 2019 for Decision Makers

-- 1.18 This Further Draft Plan has been produced in accordance with the National Planning Policy Framework (NPPF) (July 2018), the National Planning Policy for Waste NPPW (October 2014) and National Planning Practice Guidance (NPPG).
+- 1.18 This Proposed Submission Plan has been produced in accordance with the National Planning Policy Framework (NPPF February 2019), the National Planning Policy for Waste (NPPW October 2014) and National Planning Practice Guidance (NPPG).
 The Plan has been written to complement the NPPF and NPPW and to comply with the guidance in the NPPG.
 Should the NPPF, NPPW or NPPG be revised in the future, then any references to them in this document should be checked against the latest versions in force at that point in time.
 This Local Plan does not repeat policies in the NPPF or NPPW; it builds on them where necessary and ensures locally specific issues are covered. - 1.19 Paragraph 48 of the NPPF clarifies the position on the status of emerging plans.
 It states:

-Local planning authorities may give weight to relevant policies in emerging plans according to: a) the stage of preparation of the emerging plan (the more advanced its preparation, the greater the weight that may be given);
+Local planning authorities may give weight to relevant policies in emerging plans according to:

-b) the extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and c) the degree of consistency of the relevant policies in the emerging plan to this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given).
+- a. the stage of preparation of the emerging plan (the more advanced its preparation, the greater the weight that may be given); - b. the extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and